amardesi/n2t-ui/ark_ids.rst

 NAAN: the Name Assigning Authority Number
 =========================================

-The NAAN part, following the "ark:" label, uniquely identifies the organization that assigned the Name part of the ARK.
+The NAAN part, following the "``ark:``" label, uniquely identifies the organization that assigned the Name part of the ARK.
 Often the initial access provider (the first NMA) coincides with the original namer (represented by the NAAN), however, access may be provided by one or more different entities instead of or